zionsg/ZnWP-Bootstrap-Theme/README.md

   - Activate the theme

 ### Usage
-Once activated, the theme can be customized via Appearance > Customize admin screen.
+Once activated, the theme can be customized via the Appearance > Customize admin screen.